Market-Connections Professional Resume Writing Services

 • How do my skills compare with those of the other candidates you have interviewed?

-• I have really enjoyed meeting with you and your team, and I am very interested in the opportunity.
+• I have enjoyed meeting with you and your team, and I am very interested in the opportunity.
 I feel my skills and experience would be a good match for this position.
 What is the next step in your interview process?

 • Before I leave, is there anything else you need to know concerning my ability to do this job?